 #4.
 Is it making any type of noise?

 The best time to diagnose a hard drive is when it’s making noise.
 If a hard drive is making strange noises, it’s a sign that something is wrong, and the sooner you diagnose it, the less data you’ll lose.

 The three most common noises that a hard drive makes are clicking, grinding, and humming.
 Clicking usually means that the read/write head has crashed onto the disk and is trying to move.
 Grinding usually means that the motor has failed and humming usually means that the bearings are going out.
-Contacting a hard disk recovery expert to recover data from the unexpected hard disk would be the right choice.
+Contacting a hard drive recovery in Melbourne recover the data from the unexpected hard disk would be the right choice.

 Also Read:- SSD VS. HDD: WHICH IS BEST FOR YOU?